 To get the most out of your machine and have it ready to use in the spring, you should winterize your lawn mower as you move into the colder months.
 This will make sure that mechanical parts like the engine and carburetor stay protected and extend the life of your lawn mower.

 - Remove the battery from the mower.
 To get the most out of your battery, remove it from the mower and charge it a couple of times throughout the winter.
-Batteries will not freeze if they are fully charged, but to be completely safe you may want to remove it and store in a cool dry place away from any flammables.
+Batteries will not freeze if they are fully charged, but to be completely safe you may want to remove them and store them in a cool dry place away from any flammables.

 - Clean the filters.
 Check the air and fuel filters and make sure they are clean so that you don’t have to worry about them in the spring.
 Replace them if they are very dirty.

 - Sharpen or replace the blades.
 Since these need to be checked annually, it’s a good idea to do it during the off-season so that you have fresh blades come spring.